DenysChaplanov/PhotoGalleryApp/README.md

 ## 📝About
 PhotoGalleryApp is an Android application developed as part of the educational process outlined in the book "Android Programming: The Big Nerd Ranch Guide".
-It serves as a client for Flickr, allowing users to browse and display photos from the Flickr public database.
+It serves as a client for Flickr, allowing users to browse, search and display photos from the Flickr public database.
 The application demonstrates usage of services, multithreading, web service calls, and more.

 ## ✨Features
 - **Browsing and Displaying Photos**: Users can effortlessly browse through a vast collection of photos sourced from the Flickr public database.
 The application provides a visually appealing interface for viewing images.